uudashr/go-module/README.md

 :no_entry: [DEPRECATED] This project is no longer maintained.
-Consider using https://github.com/sirkon/goproxy/tree/master/gomod instead.
+Use official module `golang.org/x/mod`, link https://pkg.go.dev/golang.org/x/mod

 ---